d99kris/nmail/README.md

 This field allows excluding certain folders from being accessible in nmail and also from being indexed by the search engine.
 This is mainly useful for email service providers with "virtual" folders that are holding copies of emails in other folders.
-When using the setup-wizard to configure a GMail account, this field will be configured to the following (otherwise empty):
+When using the setup-wizard to configure a Gmail account, this field will be configured to the following (otherwise empty):
 "[Gmail]/All Mail","[Gmail]/Important","[Gmail]/Starred"